 Cancer research has revealed that the classical model of carcinogenesis, a three-step process consisting of initiation, promotion, and progression, is not complete.
-The expansion of the carcinogenesis model into a multi-mechanistic process occurring for an extended period has been supported by experimental studies concerning cancer stem cells, gap junction intercellular communication, and 3D culture techniques.
+The expansion of the carcinogenesis model into a multi-mechanistic process occurring over an extended time period has been supported by experimental studies concerning cancer stem cells, gap junction intercellular communication, and 3D culture techniques.
 Prior carcinogenicity and genotoxicity data collection coupled with current research provides a foundation for understanding the intricate carcinogenic process characterized by both mutagenic and epigenetic facets.

 The classical model of carcinogenesis (Figure 1) begins with initiation during which exposure to a carcinogen results in sequential genetic change to a single cell.
 Initiation proceeds to the promotion phase where additional carcinogenic exposure results in enhanced cell division.1,2 Carcinogenic “initiators”, from radiation (i.e., UV and X-ray) and chemical sources, combined with promoters are used in experimental models to induce tumor formation.
 Genotoxic initiators mutate cellular DNA using several mechanisms including alkylation, cytochrome P450 metabolism, or intracellular reactive oxygen species production.
 If the DNA damage to the cell is not adequately repaired and the cell becomes neither senescent nor apoptotic, the somatic DNA mutation event may be followed by promoter assisted cell proliferation and malignant tumor formation during the progression phase.